Felipeg005/To-Do-List-ES6/README.md

 ### Usage

-- Please run - npm run build - and then run - npm start - on the project folder.
+- Please run - npm run build - and then run - npm start - on the project folder

 👤 **Author**